-|State Sales Tax||Missouri Department of Revenue|
+|State and local sales taxes||Missouri Department of Revenue|

-|City Sales Tax||Missouri Department of Revenue|
+|Tourism taxes||Missouri Department of Revenue|

 Before you can begin collecting short-term rental taxes, you need to know the correct rate to charge.
-Rates can and do change frequently, so it’s important to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.
+Rates can and do change frequently, so it’s critical to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.

 What charges are taxable?

-What happens when my short-term rental platform (such as Airbnb, HomeAway, or VRBO) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Missouri.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-Take the time to double check your returns prior to submitting.
+Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, annual, quarterly, and monthly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the Missouri Department of Revenue, state sales tax due dates are as follows:

-|Quarterly||Due the last of the month following the close of the filing period.|
+|Monthly||Due the last day of the month following the end of the filing period|

-|Monthly||Due the 20th of the month following the close of the filing period
+Due the last day of the month following the end of the filing period

 Are there penalties for filing taxes late?